Mobile Army Surgical Hospital

-Mobile Army Surgical Hospitals were U.S. Army field hospital units conceptualized in 1946 as replacements for the World War II-era Auxiliary Surgical Group hospital units, which had become obsolete.
-MASH Units were in operation from the Korean War to the Gulf War before being phased out in the early 2000s.
+Mobile Army Surgical Hospitals (MASH) were U.S. Army field hospital units conceptualized in 1946 as replacements for the obsolete World War II-era Auxiliary Surgical Group hospital units.
+MASH units were in operation from the Korean War to the Gulf War before being phased out in the early 2000s, in favor of combat support hospitals.

 Each MASH unit had 60 beds, as well as surgical, nursing, and other enlisted and officer staff available at all times.
 MASH units filled a vital role in military medicine by providing support to army units upwards of 10,000 to 20,000 soldiers.
-These units had a low mortality rate compared to others, as the transportation time to hospitals was shorter, resulting in fewer patients dying within the "Golden Hour", the first hour after an injury is first sustained, which is referred to in trauma as the most important hour.
-The term was made famous in the novel, movie, and television series M*A*S*H, which depicted a fictional MASH unit.
+These units had a low mortality rate compared to others, as the transportation time to hospitals was shorter, resulting in fewer patients dying within the "Golden Hour", the first hour after an injury is first sustained, which is referred to in trauma as the "most important hour".
 The U.S. Army deactivated the last MASH unit on February 16, 2006.
-The successors to Mobile Army Surgical Hospitals are combat support hospitals.